Add complete, 24/7 vet care

 Digital tools and telephony have been used for decades to access medical services in the human health space.
 Over the past ten years in particular, as smartphones and apps become more and more common, we’ve seen specialists focusing on specific areas of human health care from dermatology, to nutrition, and even urgent care advice.

 As a result of COVID-19, veterinary practices have been forced to change the way they provide care for patients.
 Limited appointments are available as staff members stay home and clinics are only allowed to provide “essential services.”
-As much as families love their pets, many are reluctant to take their pet in for an exam unless there is an emergency.
+As much as families love their dogs, many are reluctant to take their dog in for an exam unless there is an emergency.
 Even after things go back to normal, accessing veterinary services, or even just vet advice, near you will be challenging depending on the day, time, and nature of your question.

 So, what’s a pet parent to do?
 Enter: telemedicine.
 If you’ve ever spoken to a doctor, nurse or human healthcare professional over the phone, SMS, website or app in the past for your own needs, you’ve used telemedicine, and it works the same for pets as it does for humans.